Changers/changers-ios-sdk/README.md

   Manually drag and drop `ChangersSDK.xcframework` to your project
 ```

+**Note**: to run on simulator you need to exclude arm64 architecture from the iOS Simulator

 ### MotionTagSDK

 **MotionTagSDK** needs to be installed manually to your project.
 MotionTagSDK available [Here](https://github.com/Changers/changers-ios-sdk/tree/master/SDKSample/MotionTagSDK.xcframework)